The Linear Point Standard Ruler with DESI DR1 and DR2 Data: Conclusion and Discussion

 \section{Conclusion and Discussion}

-The linear point was proposed as an alternative to the BAO standard ruler due to its increased robustness to nonlinear effects in the two-point correlation function \cite{anselmi2016_lp, anselmi2017_sdss}.
+The linear point was proposed as an alternative to the BAO standard ruler on account of its increased robustness to non-linear effects in the two-point correlation function \cite{anselmi2016_lp, anselmi2017_sdss}.
 Defined as the average of the scales corresponding to the BAO peak and the preceding dip in the correlation function, it is a purely geometric standard ruler, since its value depends only on the shape of the correlation function and avoids the need for cosmology-dependent template fitting.
-In this work, we measure the linear point using the correlation function measurements from the first and second data releases (DR1 and DR2) of DESI.
+In this work, we measured the linear point using the correlation function measurements from the first and second data releases (DR1 and DR2) of DESI, and used it to test whether this model-independence survives at the precision dictated by current surveys.

-We validate the model-independent linear point pipeline, a simple polynomial fit to a small section of the correlation function, using \abacust\ DR1 mock catalogs.
-We do this in both the evolved and reconstructed fields, when available.
+We validated the model-independent linear point pipeline -- a simple polynomial fit to a narrow section of the correlation function -- using \abacust\ DR1 mock catalogs, in both the evolved and reconstructed fields where available.

+The linear point measurements in the pre-reconstructed field, converted to \qisolp\ without any modifications for damping, show shifts of up to 1\% when compared to the analogous template-based BAO measurements.
+Even after applying the redshift- and cosmology-independent multiplicative correction of 1.005 prescribed in \cite{anselmi2016_lp, anselmi2017_sdss}, a residual offset remains large enough to systematically bias constraints on the cosmological distance scale.
+We therefore determined that in its strictly model-independent mode, the linear point does not recover the template-based BAO scale at the accuracy and precision DESI demands.